-The new funding, which is part of the Mayor’s £10m commitment to support 1,000 green jobs to boost London’s economic recovery from COVID-19, will help nurture some of the most exciting new green businesses in the capital.
+The new funding, Better Futures Plus, is part of the Mayor’s £10m commitment to support 1,000 green jobs to boost London’s economic recovery from COVID-19, will help nurture some of the most exciting new green businesses in the capital.

-Better Futures is a £4.2m ERDF part-funded business support project run by a partnership led by the GLA and includes Imperial College, Sustainable Ventures, Old Oak Park Royal Development Corporation and West London Business.
+Better Futures is a £4.2m ERDF part-funded business support project run by a partnership led by the GLA that is made up of Imperial College London, Sustainable Ventures, Old Oak Park Royal Development Corporation and West London Business.

 The new funding will mean Better Futures can:

-Support an additional 60-80 businesses over the next year, including Green Innovation Vouchers for 12 businesses coordinated by West London Business
+- Support an additional 60-80 businesses over the next year, including Green Innovation Vouchers for 12 businesses coordinated by West London Business

-LSDC Commissioner Professor Richard Templer, who is also the Hofmann Professor and Director of Innovation at Imperial College London’s Grantham Institute for Climate Change and the Environment, said the additional funding was great news for London’s low carbon business community.
+LSDC Commissioner Professor Richard Templer, who is also the Hofmann Professor and Director of Innovation at Imperial College London’s Grantham Institute for Climate Change and the Environment, said:

 “Supporting businesses that will help tackle climate change, air pollution and create jobs in a post-COVID world is no longer a ‘nice to have’, it is essential.
 If you think your business would benefit from grants, world-leading academic input and funding support please do apply.”